The working KITAS – Everything you need to know before applying for yours!

 As of 2019, the overstay fee increased from 300,000 IDR to 1 Million IDR per day.

-I am married to an Indonesia Citizen and do not work.
-Is the Working KITAS the right option for me?
+I am married to an Indonesian citizen and do not work.
+Is Working KITAS the right option for me?

-In this case you would be better suited applying for a Spouse KITAS.
+In this case, you would be better suited to applying for a Spouse KITAS.
 To find out more please check out the Spouse KITAS page.

 Requirements for Working KITAS / Working Visa